Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/20-GettingStarted.md

 Certainly you can name this field just `additionalshippingcosts`.
 This will work normally and also won't cause any problems.
 But it takes away the possibility from the generator to differently format the name depending on the use case.

-Recommended for ModuleStudio is the so-called **mixed case** notation: with this the field from above would be named `additionalShippingCosts`.
+Recommended for ModuleStudio is the so-called **camel case** notation: with this the field from above would be named `additionalShippingCosts`.
 First this is much more readable for humans dealing up with the model and/or the source code.
 Second the generator can work more flexibly with this name - here are some examples:

 * Name of the field for code and Doctrine: `additionalShippingCosts`
 * Readable name with capitalisation, for example for a form label: `Additional shipping costs:`